-- (1) Stage I in the first year of study comprising: - (a) Basic Sciences related to Sports Medicine and any other clinical discipline in relation to Sports Medicine; and - (b) assignments. - (2) Stage II in the second, third and fourth years of study comprising: - (a) advanced training and clinical postings in areas related to Sports Medicine including an elective posting or postings of the candidate's choice subject to the approval of the Department responsible for the candidate's programme of study; - (b) advanced training in areas of Sports Management, Ethics and Special Population; - (c) assignments; - (d) the keeping of a log book by the candidate to document tasks undertaken; and - (e) research.
+- (1) Stage I in the first year of study comprising: - (a) Basic Sciences related to Sports Medicine and any other clinical discipline in relation to Sports Medicine; - (b) assignments; - (c) The keeping of a log book by the candidate to document tasks undertaken; and - (d) Continuous assessments as prescribed by the Department. - (2) Stage II in the second, third and fourth years of study comprising: - (a) advanced training and clinical postings in areas related to Sports Medicine including an elective posting or postings of the candidate's choice subject to the approval of the Department responsible for the candidate's programme of study;

+- (b) advanced training in areas of Sports Medicine Management, Ethics and Special Population; - (c) assignments; - (d) the keeping of a log book by the candidate to document tasks undertaken; - (e) research report; and - (f) continuous assessments as prescribed by the Department.